ElectronAsh/sim_3do/README.md

 I run Verilator from within WSL2 / Ubuntu, to "compile" the Verilog into the C/C++ sim model.

 Your version of Verilator needs to be the same (or close) version to what I used.
-I'm currently using v4.204, installed by compiling the Verilator source, then sudo make install, etc.
+I'm currently using v5.002-117-g31d8b4cb8, installed by compiling the Verilator source, then sudo make install, etc.

-Every time a change is made to the Verilog, verilator needs to be run again, before running the sim from MSVC.
+Every time a change is made to the Verilog, verilator needs to be run again before running the sim from within MSVC.
 (I know it's possible to have MSVC run a WSL command, and that verilator can be compiled for Windows, but I find WSL good enough for most of this.)

-I used Microsoft Visual Studio 2019, version 16.4.5 (the free version), to build and run the sim.
+I'm now using Microsoft Visual Studio 2022, version 17.4.2 (the free version) to build and run the sim.

 This is very early work on an FPGA core for the 3DO console.
 The Zap CPU has started booting some BIOS code, but it's not getting very far yet before crashing.

+I'm using the latest commit of the Zap CPU before the author changed it to (mainly) SystemVerilog.
+I tried many times to get the very latest SV version to work, but it crashes within the first handful of instructions.
+Whereas the older Verilog-only version does at least "boot" far enough to show the 3DO logo.

 :+1:'fixel' and 'trapexit' have been helping me a lot (on The 3DO Community Discord).